 Kenya’s tourism sector relies heavily on international visitors, including from the Middle East.
 If the conflict escalates, travel advisories might scare off tourists, and airlines could reduce flights.

-What is the likely mpact of the effects on tourism on businesse?
+What is the likely impact of the effect on tourism on business?

 Hotels, tour operators, and even restaurants could see fewer customers.
-This is likely to affect all those other businesses that rely on tourism.
+This is likely to affect all the other businesses that rely on tourism.

-3. Diversify revenue streams for example, if you operate a hotel, consider hosting business conferences or events.
+- Diversify revenue streams.
+For example, if you operate a hotel, consider hosting business conferences or events.

 e.
 Increased Security Risks